DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ## New Content

 The second head of the two-headed dragon of the add-on.
 The point of this section is to add content to our beloved Skyrim to make the game even more interesting.
-I won’t write any descriptions of mods (if you don’t count the gameplay guide at the end) as I don’t want to spoil the fun (and because I am too lazy at this point and just want to play a bit).
-And why should I?
-Some of these are the most popular and loved quest mods in Nexus Skyrim Special Edition’s page, so they talk for themselves.
-I hope you are hyped the same way as I was (and still am).

 Create a separator and name it `NEW CONTENT` and place it directly below the *IMPROVED VANILLA CONTENT* separator (and its mods).
 Change its colour, so that it